JohanVanslembrouck/corolib/examples/clientserver2/README.md

 It starts a timer to simulate a delay during the calculation of the result.
 It awaits the expiry of the timer or the reception of the "STOP" request from the client.
 In the case of timer expiry, the server sends the reply to the client.
-In the case of a "STOP" request, it does not send a reply to the client.
+In the case of a "STOP" request, it sends an "ACK" to the client.

 The client1a application has the same behaviour as the client1 application, but it uses a small loop to have a somewhat smaller program.